 Here we will break down a rough overview of how Traditional PBX and Hosted VoIP contrast one another.
 Just like with any other solution or platform, there are tradeoffs between each.
-While it might seem like Business VoIP solutions are immediately the better option, the decision will ultimately be much more nuanced and rely heavy on the specific needs of an organization.
+While it might seem like Business VoIP solutions are immediately better due to the much lower business phone bill, the decision will ultimately be much more nuanced and rely heavy on the specific needs of an organization.

 |Traditional PBX||Business VoIP|